-• Stop criterion:
+Stop criterion:

 The stop criterion applies to the residual in the equation normalised with the magnitude of the solution.
-A value in the range $10^{-12}$ - $10^{-6}$ will usually work, and high values should not be used, as this may result in equations that are not properly converged.
+A value in the range 10-12-10-6 will usually work, and high values should not be used, as this may result in equations that are not properly converged.

 The AD equations are strongly source/sink dominated, and the helical flow has no dispersion.
-Therefore the helical flow AD equation is usually very easy to converge.
-For suspended sediment the equations are still source/sink dominated, but the equations also contain significant dispersion terms from the profile functions, which can cause slower convergence for fine sediment.
+Therefore, the helical flow AD equation is usually very easy to converge.
+For suspended sediment the equations are still source/sink dominated with a strong diagonal in the matrix due to the deposition term, but this dominance is weaker for very fine fractions with low fall velocities.
+Hence, it is often observed that the suspended sediment advection-dispersion converges very fast for sand and slower for cohesive sediment.